Amin-A96/BLIP-FusePPO-A-Vision-Language-Deep-Reinforcement-Learning-Framework-for-Lane-Keeping-in-Autonomous/README.md

 | DDPG             | 0.242     | 0.121       | 0.0484     |
 | VL-SAFE          | 0.198     | 0.099       | 0.0396     |
 | **BLIP-FusePPO** | **0.110** | **0.055**   | **0.0220** |

+This multimodal representation improves robustness and interpretability, achieving lower RMSE and nRMSE than methods like DDPG and VL-SAFE.